This Shahrazad review was made after playing the game six times. We were sent a copy of this game by the publisher in exchange for an honest review.

 - It is easy to learn, but this is not an easy game to master.
 I thought it was going to be easy after I scored pretty well in my first game, but I haven’t come close to that score since.
 Two-player is even tougher.
 Even if the king does consistently like your story, you’ll still want to play it again and again in hopes of getting a perfect score.

 - This game isn’t completely devoid of theme, but it’s not something you’ll be thinking about too much as you’re playing.
 You’re mostly thinking about putting the numbers in order and keeping groups of same-colored tiles together.
 That being said, I still have to give the designer credit for coming up with a unique theme.

 - I’m not sure why they chose to use black as one of the tile colors.
 Considering how colorful this game is, I think they should have chosen another bright color to go with the red, yellow, and blue tiles.
 It’s also sometimes tough to differentiate the blue and black tiles when they’re on the table.

 If you enjoy solitaire games, you definitely want to get Shahrazad.
 If you’re looking for a shorter two-player cooperative game, chances are you’ll love having this one in your collection.
-I’ll also add that you should get this is you collect beautiful board games because this one definitely fits in that category, as well.
+I’ll also add that you should get this if you collect beautiful board games because this one definitely fits in that category as well.